OctoPrint/OctoPrint/docs/api/connection.rst

    :json number baudrate:     ``connect`` command: The baudrate to connect with.
 If left out either the existing
                               ``baudratePreference`` will be used, or if that is not available OctoPrint will attempt autodetection.
 Must be part of the available baudrates.
+   :json string printerProfile: ``connect`` command: The id of the printer profile to use for the connection.
+If left out the current
+                                default printer profile will be used.
+Must be part of the available printer profiles.
    :json boolean save:        ``connect`` command: Whether to save the supplied connection settings as the new preference.
                               Defaults to ``false`` if not set.
    :json boolean autoconnect: ``connect`` command: Whether to attempt to automatically connect to the printer on server